Decent work is a safe work ‐ II edition

 Description

-This project builds on the previous project “Decent work is a safe work” (2019/101821) where the Gdansk regional branch of the trade union Solidarnosc contributed to improve the implementation of health and safety regulations in workplaces through training of social labour inspectors and awareness-raising among employers in the region.
-The new project will continue these activities but also introduce new training focusing on psycho-social risks and stress in the workplace.
+This project built on the first project “Decent work is a safe work” where the Gdansk regional branch of the trade union Solidarnosc contributed to improve the implementation of health and safety regulations in workplaces through training of social labour inspectors and awareness-raising among employers in the region.
+The second phase of the project continued these activities but also introduced new training focusing on psycho-social risks and stress in the workplace.

-There is no formal Norwegian partner in the project, but close contacts were established during the first edition with LO Norway, who will continue to share their knowledge and experience on an informal basis.
+There was no formal Norwegian partner in the project, but close contacts were established during the first edition with LO Norway, who continued to share their knowledge and experience on an informal basis.

 - a conference on labour protection system in Poland (300 participants) with presentation of the Norwegian system.